turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 $ curl http://localhost:4567
 {% endterminal %}

-That's it.
+That's it!
 We have a working, tested Sinatra application.

+#### Next Steps

 Admittedly, our Sinatra application doesn't do anything.
 Let's start with a single, read-only endpoint.

-Since the product show page is pretty self-contained thing, let's start there.

-The Primary app will send over the product ID, and the Sinatra app will return all the ratings for that product.
+## Ratings for a Single Product

+Think about the product display page in the primary application.
+You've got an `id` which is used to find the product in the database, then the same `id` is needed to find the ratings in this remote service.

+### Verb & Path

-In REST, that's a GET endpoint, and it should probably look like this:
+In REST, that's read operation is GET endpoint with a path like this:

 ```plain
 GET /products/:id/ratings